 This gallery is devoted to showcasing the beauty of Bannerman Island Castle and the Hudson Highlands that surround the former arsenal.
 Works in the gallery are available for purchase, benefiting the Bannerman Castle Trust's preservation efforts.

-Hours: Saturday and Sunday, noon to 5 pm
+Hours: Saturdays and Sundays, noon to 5 pm or weekdays by appointment

 The Inn & Spa at Beacon